Souk21/jsfx-lint/README.md

 Default severity: `error`

-Function is unreachable because it's shadowed by `loop` or `while` keywords.
+A function is unreachable because it is shadowed by the `loop` or `while` keywords.

 ```
 function loop(foo, bar) (0);